Contents

 Windows/Hyper-V discovery options & definitions:

-Query domain controller to obtain list of discovery devices: Hides the Discovery Target(s) field.
+• Query domain controller to obtain a list of discovery devices: Hides the Discovery Target(s) field.
 Target(s) to be discovered in this mode are instead defined by the result of chosen LDAP Criteria as returned by the specified Microsoft Windows Active Directory Domain or Domain Directory Server.
-See Query domain controller to obtain list of discovery devices below for more information.
+See the Query domain controller section below.

-Collect database server information: Select this option to discover MYSQL and Oracle database servers.
-(Displays a Database Username/Password(s) field if selected.)
+• Collect database server information: Select this option to discover Oracle, MSSQL, DB2 and Postgres database servers.
+If selected, it will display a Database Username/Password(s) field.

 “Query domain controller to obtain list of discovery devices” option